The study program MoDE in general

 The ENS does not provide own funding for incoming students.
-There are, however, various scholarship opportunities at the European University Viadrina, which you can find on the website of the International Office.
+There are, however, various scholarship opportunities at the European University Viadrina, which you can find on the website of Viadrina International Affairs.

 Yes, of course.
 We believe that diversity can drive the productivity of teams.
 With your professional experience, you bring a lot of valuable knowledge and competence.
 You can expand your experience by carrying out new tasks, e.g. as a mentor for other students.
 At ENS, you will have the chance to boost your career or get ready for a new professional field.
 If you are still unsure whether the ENS is the right place for you, do not hesitate to contact us for individual support.

 The MoDE is a full-time study program.
 However, many students in Germany work part-time. if you aim at working besides your studies, we recommend you to look for a job with flexible working hours (not more than 20h per week) and one that is ideally related to your study program and could be recognized as the (mandatory) internship which is part of the MoDE.

 We will try our best to make it feel like a true community at ENS.
 Most of the seminars will take place in small groups with 10 to max.
 30 people, depending on the topic and format.
 Like this, we can ensure that you take the most out of your learning experience at ENS and get individual support by our academic staff.

 Yes.
 You can upload your master’s degree instead of your bachelor’s to proof that you have acquired at least 10 ECTS in either social sciences (or a related subject, e.g. political science), economic sciences, law or technical sciences.
 However, please note that you cannot mix your bachelor’s and master’s, i.e., you cannot use the final grade of your bachelor’s while at the same time using credits from your master’s.

 Of course.
-If you have the feeling that you can cover all aspects in less than three pages, there is no problem.
+If you have the feeling that you can cover all aspects in less than two pages, there is no problem.